-Before blaming roaches, look into the possibility the bite you are seeing is a result of spiders, mosquitoes, bed bugs, fleas, ticks, or bird mites, all of which are treatable by our team of local pest control experts.
+Before blaming roaches, look into the possibility the bite you are seeing is a result of spiders, mosquitoes, bed bugs, fleas, ticks, or bird mites, all of which are treatable by our pest control technicians.

 It’s fair to say you hate cockroaches.
 Don’t worry, the feeling is mutual.
 Cockroaches generally dislike our presence and will not go out of their way to bite you.
 History tells us that most reports of cockroach bites actually come from ships.

-They are just looking for food and are more than likely inadvertently attracted to food on you or next to you, something that can happen if you eat food in bed or fall asleep with food remnants on your hands or mouth.
+The area of a person they are most likely to bite would be where food may accumulate, like the face, mouth, hands or fingernails.
+They are looking for food and are more than likely inadvertently attracted to food on you or next to you, something that can happen if you eat food in bed or fall asleep with food remnants on your body.